 I imagined that after working together for a couple of years Terence and Kamala could sit down and discuss which of them should run in 2003, based on whether he had the energy and desire and whether she had the experience and perspective.
 I was like Rip Van Winkle, returning to the world of electoral politics after a 35-year absence.
 I overestimated the importance of “the cause” and underestimated the importance of the ego.

 Darrell Saloman told me I didn’t understand politics.
-(He didn’t understand that I was hoping to impose my definition of “politics” on Kayo and Kamala and everybody else with whom I was coming in contact.)
-“It’s never to early to think in terms of the next campaign,” said Saloman.
-I could learn a lot if I would report to him instead of to Terence.
-“You could be my eyes and ears in the office…” I ignored his creepy offer and defended my approach to the PIO job.
+He didn’t understand that I was hoping to impose my definition of “politics” on Kayo and Kamala and everybody else with whom I was coming in contact.
+“It’s never too early to think in terms of the next campaign,” said Saloman.
+He went on: I could learn a lot if I would report to him instead of to Terence.
+“You could be my eyes and ears in the office,” he said.
+I ignored his creepy offer and defended my approach to the PIO job.
 Kamala was spending her week-ends working on the No-on-21 campaign as a volunteer.
-Also, “The camera loves her” (a quote from KTVU’s Dan Springer,).
-Also, she thoroughly understood all the ramifications of the new law.
-And didn’t it reflect well on Terence Hallinan that his brilliant young African-American protege was looking out for her younger brothers?
+Also, “The camera loves her” (a quote from KTVU’s Dan Springer).
+And also, she thoroughly understood all the ramifications of the new law.
+And didn’t it reflect well on Terence Hallinan that his brilliant young African-American protege was looking out for her younger brothers and sisters?
 Maybe, if they caught her on TV, they’d pay attention.

 Darrell sneered at my naivete.
 I kept going: “And there’s the basic egalitarian principle that those who do the work should get acknowledgment.
-And it’s the line deputies that the reporters want access to, because they know the details of the case…
+And it’s the line deputies that reporters want access to, because they know the details of the case…”

 “She’s Willie Brown’s protege!”
 Darrell blurted, his face gone purple.
 “He’s f—ing her!” ‘